sanket-mishrax/Linux-Workshop/README.md

 anymore.
 But once it clicks, it *clicks*.
 You get clean PDFs, beautiful equations, scripts that automate everything, and a workflow that scales instead of collapsing under its own mess.
 It’s not flashy—but it’s elegant, stubborn, and deeply satisfying.

-If you want, I can make it more technical, more humorous, or aim it at a specific audience (students, devs, academics, chaos gremlins who love terminals).
 ```

 ### Finding all occurrences of a string in the given file.